 Your accommodation: Adina Apartment Hotel Melbourne

 In the heart of Melbourne with its chic boutiques, cool laneways and trendy bars sits the Adina Apartment Hotel Melbourne.
-Located on Queen Street, minutes from Bourke Street Mall, the Old Melbourne Gaol and the National Gallery of Victoria, this location is unbeatable.Our rental car range includes the latest vehicles from the top suppliers.
-We have a fantastic range, from economy hatchbacks to prestige sedans and SUVs.
-Insurance can often be included with a small excess or deductible.
+Located on Queen Street, minutes from Bourke Street Mall, the Old Melbourne Gaol and the National Gallery of Victoria, this location is unbeatable.Choose a car to best suit your needs from our fantastic rental car range or ask our team for a suggestion.
+From compact economy to prestige SUVs.
+Speak to the team to learn more!

 Located on the coast just over an hour south of Melbourne, is the beautifully quaint Mornington Peninsula.
 Take the scenic route and stop to see Brighton's brightly coloured bathing boxes on the way.
 These miniature beachfront cabins are unique to the beaches in Port Phillip Bay and are iconic to the region.